Maricopa Wells, Arizona: History

 Maricopa Wells was a watering place named by travelers on the Southern Emigrant Trail who used it as a stopping place on the trail.
 They could rest and feed and water their animals.
 They traded with the nearby Maricopa and Pima natives for crops produced in their fields, which they irrigated by the Gila River.
 A settlement developed here when it was the base for the large stage station for the San Antonio-San Diego Mail Line and Butterfield Overland Mail, and later stage companies.
 At one time this was the primary military telegraph post for all of Arizona Territory.
 Following the American Civil War a traveller's guide to the American West published in 1866 reported that it was 411 miles from San Diego Barracks to Oatman Flat via the roads of the day.

-Maricopa Wells was abandoned after the Maricopa and Phoenix Railway constructed a route north through Tempe to Phoenix.
+Maricopa Wells was abandoned after the Maricopa and Phoenix Railroad constructed a route north through Tempe to Phoenix.
 Maricopaville was planned as a terminus before Tempe won a spot on the line that was constructed.
 The settlement moved east to what developed as Maricopa Junction, known as Maricopa.